sukima/promises-titanium/README.md

 ## Android Compatibility

-- To make it work in Titanium Studio's debugger in Android, commented out the ES6Generators detection in q.js because it broke Titanium Studio debugger (Titanium does not have ES6 anyway).
+This should work both in iOS and Android.
+However, to make it work in Titanium Studio's debugger in Android, we made the following change: the ES6Generators detection in q.js is commented out because it broke Titanium Studio debugger (Titanium does not have ES6 anyway).

 Known issues and suggestions for Android and Titanium Studio debugger: